-Kimathi Donkor’s art re-imagines mythic, historical and everyday encounters across Africa and its global Diasporas, principally in painting and drawing.
+Kimathi Donkor re-imagines mythic, historical and everyday encounters across Africa and its global Diasporas, principally in painting and drawing.

 Born in Bournemouth, England, Donkor is of Ghanaian, Anglo-Jewish and Jamaican family heritage, and as a child lived in rural Zambia and the English westcountry.
 He lives and works in London, where he is the Reader in Contemporary Painting and Black Art at the University of the Arts, London.

-Art by Kimathi Donkor is held in public and private collections including at The British Museum, the Sharjah Art Foundation, the Wolverhampton Art Gallery, the International Slavery Museum, the collection of CCH Pounder, the University of Greenwich and the Sindika Dokolo Foundation.
+Public and private collections include The British Museum, the Sharjah Art Foundation, the Wolverhampton Art Gallery, the International Slavery Museum, the collection of CCH Pounder, the University of Greenwich, the African Arts Trust and the Sindika Dokolo Foundation.
 He is represented by Niru Ratnam Gallery in London.

 (arrows link to exhibition sites)